@arkade-os/sdk Documentation - v0.4.21

 const balance = await manager.getRecoverableBalance()

-Delegation allows you to outsource VTXO renewal to a third-party delegator service.
-Instead of renewing VTXOs yourself, the delegator will automatically settle them before they expire, sending the funds back to your wallet address (minus a service fee).
-This is useful for wallets that cannot be online 24/7.
+Instead of the delegating user renewing virtual outputs by themself, their delegate will automatically settle them before they expire, sending the funds back to the delegator's wallet address (minus a service fee).

 const wallet = await Wallet.create({

-arkServerUrl: 'https://mutinynet.arkade.sh',
+arkServerUrl: 'https://arkade.computer',

-delegatorProvider: new RestDelegatorProvider('https://delegator.example.com'),
+delegatorProvider: new RestDelegatorProvider('http://localhost:7001'),

 })